tobiasrausch/lorax/README.md

 `lorax amplicon -g hg38.fa -s sample -v phased.bcf -b amplicons.bed tumor.bam`

+The amplicon subcommand outputs the selected reads and a diagnostic table with amplicon regions and their support by split-reads.
+Ideally, all amplicon regions are connected and belong to one connected component (one cluster of amplicons).
+This amplicon graph can be plotted using dot.

+`cut -f 4,8 tumor.bed | sed -e '1s/^/graph {\n/' | sed -e '$a}' > out.dot`

+`dot -Tpdf out.dot -o out.pdf`

 ## Extracting pairwise matches and FASTA sequences of reads

 To get pairwise read to genome matches for a list of reads (`reads.txt`) use